EntySec/Ghost/README.md

 > Accessing device shell

-    INFO: Ghost Framework can be used to access the remote Android device shell without using OpenSSH or other protocols.
+    Ghost Framework can be used to access the remote Android device shell without using OpenSSH or other protocols.

 > Emulating device button presses

-    INFO: Ghost Framework can be used to emulate button presses on the remote Android device.
+    Ghost Framework can be used to emulate button presses on the remote Android device.

 > Removing device password

-    INFO: Ghost Framework can be used to remove the remote Android device password if it was forgotten.
+    Ghost Framework can be used to remove the remote Android device password if it was forgotten.

 ***

 # Ghost Framework disclaimer

-    INFO: Usage of the Ghost Framework for attacking targets without prior mutual consent is illegal.
+    Usage of the Ghost Framework for attacking targets without prior mutual consent is illegal.
     It is the end user's responsibility to obey all applicable local, state, federal, and international laws.
     Developers assume no liability and are not responsible for any misuse or damage caused by this program.